+is a Complete Asset, and

+provides connection to a Demand Dominated Network

+Where both of the above conditions are met then the thermal capacity calculation will be used.

 Example X: New 25kVA Generation Connection, Voltage Rise Triggered Reinforcement

 An existing Customer wishes to connect a new generator with a Required Capacity of 25kVA.
 The connection of the generator will require the local 25kVA pole mounted transformer to be reinforced with a 100kVA split phase transformer in order to keep voltage rise within acceptable limits.
 A new 95mm service cable is to be installed to the premises.